IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 ## tvOS Support

-Note that while this documents refer as UID2 SDK for iOS and tvOS, this SDK can also be used for tvOS integration.
-Check the Github respository for [minimum tvOS version requirement](https://github.com/IABTechLab/uid2-ios-sdk)
+Note that while this page refers to UID2 SDK for iOS, this SDK also supports tvOS.
+Check the Minimum Requirements section below for required tvOS version.

 ## Functionality